olivervu25/Julia-fundamentals/README.md

 ### Contents

-### `Crash Course by Examples`
-This folder contains Julia code snippets and mini-projects based on Part 1 of the "Statistics with Julia" book.
+- `Crash Course by Examples`: This folder contains Julia code snippets and mini-projects based on Part 1 of the "Statistics with Julia" book.
 It's a great starting point for those new to Julia, offering practical examples and problems to understand the basics of the language, particularly in the context of statistical analysis and data handling.

-### Simulation of Dynamic Models
-This folder is inspired by Part 10 of the "Statistics with Julia" book and focuses on simulating different models using various simulation methods.
+- `Simulation of Dynamic Models`: This folder is inspired by Part 10 of the "Statistics with Julia" book and focuses on simulating different models using various simulation methods.
 Here, you'll find more advanced applications of Julia in modeling dynamic systems, showcasing the language's power and flexibility in dealing with complex simulations.

 ## Learning Objectives